ktashamai/PowerBi-Telecom-Churn-Analysis/README.md

 ---

 ## About Me
-I’m a data analyst passionate about turning data into insights using Power BI.
+I’m a Data Analyst passionate about turning data into insights using Power BI.

+I am a Google Data Analytics Certified professional with hands-on experience in **Power BI, SQL, Excel, and DAX**, and I enjoy transforming raw data into meaningful insights that support business decision-making.
+My background in QA helps me bring a strong attention to detail, data accuracy, and analytical thinking to every project.

+In my projects, I focus on:
+- Identifying key business problems
+- Building clear and interactive dashboards
+- Defining relevant KPIs
+- Communicating insights and actionable recommendations

 ---